Flexible Doctor of Physical Therapy

-The University of St. Augustine offers a unique and flexible part-time way to obtain a Doctor of Physical Therapy (DPT) degree through our Flex distance education program in our San Marcos, CA, St. Augustine, FL and Austin, TX campuses.
+The University of St. Augustine offers a unique and flexible way to obtain a Doctor of Physical Therapy (DPT) degree through our Flex distance education program in our San Marcos, CA, St. Augustine, FL and Austin, TX campuses.

 The mission of the University's Flexible Doctor of Physical Therapy program is to graduate competent, versatile, reflective, empathetic and autonomous practitioners who by virtue of their critical thinking and active learning skills, clinical experience, diagnostic proficiency, ethical and behavioral standards and commitment to professionalism, will be prepared to assist and direct the patient or client in achieving optimum function.
 These practitioners will contribute to their practice and society through continued professional growth and personal example of a healthy and productive lifestyle.

 Physical Therapy is a health profession involved in prevention, evaluation and treatment of physical dysfunction and injury.
 The practice is based in movement sciences.
 Physical therapists aid patients from pediatrics to geriatrics in the best methods of restoring an optimum quality of life.

 Termed Flex, this program offers the university's professional physical therapy curriculum online with corresponding lab sessions on weekends.
-The Flex DPT student can graduate from this 12 trimester part-time program while still maintaining their current employment.
+The Flex DPT student can graduate from this 12 trimester program (4 years) while still maintaining their current employment.

 The model represents an expansion of the on-campus, entry-level DPT Program in place at the University of St. Augustine (USA).
 The same mission and curriculum used in the full-time program is utilized in the Flex Program with the only differences being a reduction in the number of credits taken per term and the distance education delivery format.
 The Flex Program pre-requisites, admission requirements, academic calendar, tuition, and policies are the same as the on-campus program.
 Students in the Flex program complete 3 full-time clinical internships that are seven to eight weeks in length in the second half of the program.
 This portion of the curriculum will require full time attendance by the Flex DPT student.